Francesca

 Philosophy of biochemistry and other things

-Honorary Research Fellow in Philosophy at the Department of Science and Technology at UCL
+Honorary Research Fellow in Philosophy, Department of Science and Technology, UCL

-Honorary Visiting Fellow in Philosophy at the University of Bristol
+Honorary Visiting Fellow in Philosophy, Department of Philosophy, University of Bristol

 Writer for @Jargonium and @Chemistry World